-Table 2.
+Table 2.2.
 Definitions of permissions

 Permission Allows Assignee To Rationale/Comments Assign/modify roles Add/remove users Add/remove roles from users Enable and disable Active Directory integration (being joined to the domain) This permission lets the user grant himself or herself any permission or perform any task.
 Warning: This role lets the user disable the Active Directory integration and all subjects added from Active Directory.
 Log in to server consoles Server console access through ssh Server console access through XenCenter Warning: With access to a root shell, the assignee could arbitrarily reconfigure the entire system, including RBAC.
-Server backup/restore VM create/ destroy operations Back up and restore servers Back up and restore pool metadata The ability to restore a backup lets the assignee revert RBAC configuration changes.
-Import/export OVF/OVA packages and disk images Import OVF and OVA packages Import disk images Export VMs as OVF/OVA packages Log out active user connections • Ability to disconnect logged in users Create/dismiss alerts Warning: A user with this permission can dismiss alerts for the entire pool.
+Server backup/restore VM create/ destroy operations Back up and restore serversBack up and restore pool metadata The ability to restore a backup lets the assignee revert RBAC configuration changes.
+Import/export OVF/OVA packages and disk images Import OVF and OVA packages Import disk images Export VMs as OVF/OVA packages Log out active user connections Ability to disconnect logged in users Create/dismiss alerts Warning: A user with this permission can dismiss alerts for the entire pool.
 Note: The ability to view alerts is part of the Connect to Pool and read all pool metadata permission.
-Cancel task of any user Cancel any user's running task This permission lets the user request XenServer cancel an in- progress task initiated by any user.